COMHIS/python-basics/2_basic_concepts/2B_more_exercises.md

 string = "Amsterdam, Netherlands"
 ```
 will result in text
-'NameError: name 'string' is not defined'.
+`NameError: name 'string' is not defined`.
 This is an error message which tries to inform us that we are asking the computer to do something (in this case print)
 to some object that its never heard of so doesn't know what to do.
 This is one of the most common error messages and we
 will return another case it might result in later on.